-2.3.3 Monitoring Schedule for the Reporting Quarter
+Monitoring Schedule for the Reporting Quarter 2.3.3

-The schedules for water quality monitoring in the reporting quarter are provided in Appendix E.
+The schedules for water quality monitoring in the reporting quarter are provided in Appendix E. The water quality monitoring was canceled on 18 October 2016 due to adverse weather conditions.

 2.3.4 Results and Observations